huss-osman/linux-fundamentals/linux/bandit/level07.md

 # 📘 Bandit Level 7 → Level 8

 ## Goal
-Find the password next to the word "millionth".
+Find the password stored in data.txt next to the word "millionth".

 ## Solution
 ```bash